 Regulations require that audit, compensation, and nominating/corporate governance committees must be composed of independent (outside) directors only.
 This recent trend toward board independence has resulted in an overall increase in outside directors at the expense of inside and gray directors on corporate boards (Gordon, 2007).
 In fact, Adams et al. (2021) find that over 90 percent of non-REIT committees do not have an inside director as a formal member.
 However, we have limited knowledge of how both outside and the remaining inside directors are assigned to different board committees.
 Lee (2020) finds that non-REITs assign independent directors with long tenures to sit on monitoring and advisory committees (multitasking directors) and that this allocation results in higher firm performance and less CEO compensation, especially in the case of long-tenured CEOs.
 These results are interpreted as evidence that non-REITs structure their committees optimally.
-However, an alternative and plausible explanation for the assignment of outside directors to monitoring and advisory committees in their study is simply that outside directors in their sample.
+However, an alternative and plausible explanation for the assignment of outside directors to monitoring and advisory committees in their study is simply that outside directors represent most of the board members with around 85 percent of all directors in their sample.
 Given this empirical evidence and the legal restrictions placed on inside directors to sit on monitoring committees that apply to REITs and non-REITs, I hypothesize that: